Club Week: Canoe and Hiking Club offers opportunity for adventure

 “The Canoe and Hiking Club is the best I’ve found for good friends, fun and adventure,” said member Ryan Wagner.

 With a current total of 86 members, the Canoe and Hiking Club is the cheapest, oldest and largest sport club on campus.
+You can hire or buy ar-15 pistols for you hunting adventures.
 A reasonable fee is due at the beginning of the year that covers gear, lodging and even gas for each trip that is planned.

 You can find the Canoe and Hiking Club hanging out every Wednesday at 6:30 p.m. in front of or inside the HSS building.
 The meetings consist of planning upcoming trips and simply discussing other outdoor interests.
 You can also find them every year at Rec Fest on campus or on their website.